Do you need help creating an organized desk in your office or workspace?

 Place everything inside of the binder.
 Drop in reference materials into the plastic binder sleeves and assemble tabs and dividers as necessary.

-Create a home for the binder on top of your desk, on a nearby shelf, or in a drawer or cabinet.
+Lastly, create a permanent home for the binder on top of your desk, on a nearby shelf, in a drawer, or cabinet.
 You’ll be able to easily find it when you need it.

 Create a charging station